khushveerk/Keywords-/README.md

 # 5.ASIC:-
 ASIC stands for Application-Specific integrated circuit. it's a type of integrated circuit designed for a specific application or function, rather than general puerpose use. for example, an ASIC designed for cryptocurrency mining is specifically built to perform the hashing calculations required for mining.

+# FPGA(field programmable gate array)-
+A field-programmable gate array is a type of integrated circuit that can be programmed or reprogrammed after manufacturing.
+It consists of an array of programmable logic block and interconnects that can be configured to perform various digital functions.This feature sets FPGAs apart from Application Specific Integrated Circuits (ASICs).
+The latter is explicitly made for a given goal, which one cannot change later.

 # VIRTUAL MACHINE
 A virtual machine (VM) is a software-based emulation of a physical computer that allows multiple operating systems or instances to run on a single physical machine.
 VMs provide isolation, encapsulation, and resource efficiency, making them valuable for development, testing, and production environments.
 They come in two main types: system virtual machines, which emulate entire systems, and process virtual machines, which abstract individual applications.
 While VMs offer numerous advantages, including flexibility and efficient resource utilization, they also come with performance overhead and management complexity.